 Before Deep Green, Berea was already a nationally recognized leader in sustainability and green design practices.

 “Sustainability is one of our great commitments.
 It is deeply rooted in our history and culture,” said Richard Dodd, LEED AP, capital projects manager, Berea College Operations and Sustainability.
 “Being who we are and what we do – serving primarily underprivileged students from the Appalachian region – the concepts of sustainability and ‘reuse, recycle and reduce’ really resonate with everybody who comes here.”

-As a bonus for Dodd and his team, the OxBlue camera enhances project management by allowing subcontractors to monitor progress in real time.
+As a bonus for Dodd and his team, the OxBlue camera enhanced project management by allowing subcontractors to monitor progress in real-time.

 “This eliminates the general contractor having to call up and say ‘we’re a week away from your start date.’
 Subcontractors are able to self-manage their start dates.
 That is worth the money to help the GCs out,” Dodd explained.

-Deep Green is slated to open in August 2013 and will provide housing for 123 residents.
-The building includes three floors and two wings across 42,000 square feet of space for living, study and common areas.
+Deep Green provides housing for 123 residents, and includes three floors and two wings across 42,000 square feet of space for living, study and common areas.